mhulse/grunt-js-boiler/README.md

 * Source files are located in the `build` folder.
 * Demo files can be found in the `demo` folder.
-* Final versions of the source files can be found in the `boiler` folder.
+* Final versions of the source files can be found in the `worf` folder.

 ---